State of the Union Summaries and Scorecards Trump Versus Obama

-He asked Congress to support his immigration policies that put the needs of American citizens above those of immigrants.
-The policy offers a path to citizenship for 1.8 million U.S. immigrants who arrived illegally as children if they qualify.
-It would replace President Obama's Deferred Action for Childhood Arrivals program.
-The plan also budgets $25 billion for a wall along the border with Mexico.
-It limits green cards to spouses and children.
-The plan would end the diversity visa lottery.
+He asked Congress to support his immigration plan.
+It asked for $25 billion to build a wall along the border with Mexico.
+It limits green cards to spouses and children and ends the diversity visa lottery.
 Trump promised to add more ICE officers to crack down on gang members.
 Mostly accomplished, except for wall funding.

 Trump promised to impose sanctions on Cuba and Venezuela.
 He would rely more heavily on the Guantanamo Bay detention facility.
 He asked Congress to review the Iran nuclear agreement.
 Congress withdrew from the Iran agreement.

 Trump's 2017 SOTU